Microchip-MPLAB-Harmony/reference_apps/apps/sam_e70_xult/ftp_bootloader/readme.md

 ## Programming/Debugging Application Project:
 - Open the project (ftp_bootloader\firmware\sam_e70_xult.X) in MPLAB X IDE
-- Ensure "EDBG" is selected as hardware tool to program/debug the application
+- Ensure "SAM E70 Xplained Ultra" is selected as hardware tool to program/debug the application
-- Build the code and program the device by clicking on the "make and program" button in MPLAB X IDE tool bar
+- Build the code and program the device by clicking on the "Make and Program Device" button in MPLAB X IDE tool bar
 - Follow the steps in "Running the Demo" section below

 ## Running the Demo: